 - The 2020 Regional State of the Environment report is the third prepared for the North Coast NSW region.
 It involved collaboration between 12 councils and reports on environmental conditions at both a regional and local level from 2012 to 2020.
-(Delays are due to COVID-19) - The report is divided into four main sections: people and the environment, biodiversity and vegetation, land and soils, and water. - Attached is the summary for the 2016 to 2020 reporting period (see Attachment 1 E2021/135168).
+(Reporting delays are due to COVID-19 and local government 2021 elections) - The report is divided into four main sections: people and the environment, biodiversity and vegetation, land and soils, and water. - Attached is the summary for the 2016 to 2020 reporting period (see Attachment 1 E2021/135168).